meltgroup/melt_shared_web_res/_services/data_science_strategy.md

 #### What is our data science strategy service?

-We have over 20 years of experience in data science, machine leaning and statistical analysis.
+We have over 20 years of experience in data science, machine learning and statistical analysis.
 Whether you already have a data science or capacity or are just starting out, we can help you with all aspects of running a data science team:

 1. Recruiting the right people with the right skills.
 2. Identifying projects that are likely to succeed and testing their feasibility.